Darab-nama

-The Darab-nama (دارابنامه) (Book of Daaraab) is a Persian prose romance, written by the 12th-century writer Abu Tahir Tarsusi, in which the adventures of the Kayanid Iranian King Darab are recounted.
+The Darab-nama (دارابنامه) is a Persian prose romance, written by the 12th-century writer Abu Tahir Tarsusi, in which the adventures of the Kayanid Iranian King Darab are recounted.

+Darab uproots a tree to use it as a weapon.
+Manuscript made for Akbar, c.
+1585.

 Author

 Not much is known about the author.
 His full name is given as Abu Taher Mohammad ben Hasan ben 'Ali ben Musa Tarsusi (or Tartusi).

 Story

 The story, written in prose, is about the adventures of the legendary king Darab, the son of Bahman, and Homay.
 Homay is the daughter of king Sam Čarash of Egypt and gives birth to Darab, but he sets him afloat in a box on the Euphrates.
 By the age of 13, Darab had already proven his power and youth.
 He is told by the launderer that he was a foundling and sets out to find his true parents.
 Finally, he meets his mother and they are reconciled.
 However, it was not yet time for Darab to assume the throne, so he sets off on series of adventures in the land and sea.

+Bahman and his horse are swallowed by a dragon.
+Manuscript made for Akbar, c.
+1585.

 In Oman, he falls in love with queen Tamrusia who was widowed and was of Greek origin.
 They flee Oman together by ships for the islands of Greece.
 The lovers encounter many obstacles including the storms of the sea, talismans, cannibals and sea monsters.
 But through prophetic dreams, magical cures, divine intervention, and the heroic acts of Darab, they are saved.
 However, circumstances separate the two, and Darab, by this time thirty years old, reaches an island.
-In the island, he marries the former king's daughter and is crowned king.
+On the island, he marries the former king's daughter and is crowned king.
 Meanwhile, Tamrusiya meets her brother Mehrasb, and they undergo adventures in the Greek islands.
 Circumstances lead to their separation and Mehrasb marries a mermaid (Dokhtar-e-Abi).
-Four year later, Tamrusiya returns to the sea.
+Four years later, Tamrusiya returns to the sea.
 Mehrasb also sets sail, reaching an island of one-eyed people.
-Mehabs becomes their king and marries Gowharasa, the former king's widow, whose sister Zankalisa has married Darab.
+Mehrasb becomes their king and marries Gowharasa, the former king's widow, whose sister Zankalisa has married Darab.
 Gowharasa dies, and Mehrasb kills all her family.